Clinical Neuropsychology Internship

 Neuropsychology Clinical Experience

-Training in neuropsychology occurs in several venues under the direction of faculty adult neuropsychologists (Phillip Martin, Ph.D., ABPP and Ryan Schroeder, Psy.D., ABPP) and a faculty pediatric neuropsychologist (Kelli Netson-Amore, Ph.D., ABPP).
-Geriatric neuropsychology training is provided in collaboration with KUSM-W faculty on the Senior Behavioral Health unit at Ascension Via Christi Medical Center.
+Training in neuropsychology occurs in several venues under the direction of faculty adult neuropsychologists (Phillip Martin, PhD, LP, ABPP and Joshua Matyi, PhD, LP) and a faculty pediatric neuropsychologist (Kelli Netson-Amore, PhD, LP, ABPP).
+Geriatric neuropsychology training is provided in collaboration with KUSM-W faculty on the Senior Behavioral Health Unit at Ascension Via Christi Medical Center.
 Clinical services include:

 Outpatient: KUSM-W Neuropsychology Clinic